European shares drop as BASF and semiconductor stocks fall

 LONDON, Oct 27 (Reuters) - European stock markets fell on Tuesday, moving further away from last week’s two-month high after a drop in the shares of BASF and Novartis weighed on markets.

-The pan-European FTSEurofirst 300 index, which had risen to a two-month high on Friday after a Chinese rate cut drove up world stock markets, declined 0.5 percent, while the euro zone’s blue-chip Euro STOXX 50 index fell 0.4 percent.
+The pan-European FTSEurofirst 300 index, which had risen to a two-month high on Friday after a Chinese rate cut drove up world stock markets, declined 0.3 percent, as did the euro zone’s blue-chip Euro STOXX 50 index.

-“While the results were in line with expectations, and the downgraded FY15 outlook was anticipated, the detail is troublesome,” analysts at Investec said in a note.

-“The comment on ‘no volume momentum in September’ is likely to be seen as bearish for 4Q15, in our view.”

-Novartis retreated 1.6 percent after it reported a fall in third-quarter core net income that missed analyst forecasts.
+Novartis fell 2.3 percent after it reported a fall in third-quarter core net income that missed analyst forecasts.

+However, telecoms group Altice rose 3.5 percent after BCP and CPPIB said they would buy 30 percent of Cablevision alongside Altice.

+Admiral Markets’ Darren Sinden said the underlying economic backdrop remained weak, with signs of a Chinese slowdown having knocked European stocks down off their earlier 2015 peaks.

+“Companies are doing as best they can, but the underlying economic picture still looks weak,” Sinden said.

-Twenty-two percent of companies in the STOXX Europe 600 index have announced results so far, of which 63 percent have met or beaten analyst earnings forecasts and the rest have missed, according to Thomson Reuters StarMine data.
+Twenty two percent companies in the STOXX Europe 600 index have announced results so far, of which 63 percent have met or beaten analysts’ earnings forecasts and the rest have missed, according to Thomson Reuters StarMine data.

 However, StarMine also shows that only 48 percent of companies have met or beaten revenue forecasts.